Bicentenaire de la Naissance de Baudelaire

 In the Framework of Printemps des Poètes Festival and on the occasion of the Bicentenary of Baudelaire’s birth anniversary, the French Institute in India will organize 2 online conferences on the 9th of April.

 Baudelaire et l’Inde

 Online Conference with French experts on Charles Baudelaire

-Within the framework of “La Francophonie”, a day dedicated to the French language and speakers, and on the occasion of the bicentenary of Charles Baudelaire, the French Institute in India is organising a webinar on “Baudelaire et l’Inde” in partnership with the University of Rajasthan.
-French experts on Baudelaire, Prof. André Guyaux, Aurélia Cervoni, and Andrea Schellino, will talk about the poet’s journey to the Indies, how India features in his works and literature in India at the time of Baudelaire.
-The conference will be held entirely in French and will be moderated by Dr. Christine Cornet, Attaché for Books and Ideas at the French Institute in India.
+Within the framework of “La Francophonie”, a day dedicated to the French language and speakers, and on the occasion of the bicentenary of Charles Baudelaire, a webinar organized by French Institute in India, on “Baudelaire et l’Inde” in partnership with the University of Rajasthan.
+In this webinar French experts on Baudelaire, Prof. André Guyaux, membre du comité de direction de L’Année Baudelaire, Aurélia Cervoni, and Andrea Schellino, responsables du “Groupe Baudelaire” de l’Institut des textes et manuscrits modernes (CNRS – ENS-Ulm) Sorbonne Université talk about the poet’s journey to the Indies, how India features in his works and literature in India at the time of Baudelaire.
+The conference is moderated by Dr. Christine Cornet, Attaché for Books and Ideas at the French Institute in India.

 FRIDAY, 9th April 2021 | 2:30 PM – 4:00 PM

 Online Conference with Indian authors and poets on Charles Baudelaire